-Unless you can bring your bike all the way into your office, you need a lock to keep it safe during the work day.
+Unless you can bring your bike all the way into your office, you need a lock to keep it safe during the workday.
 Invest in a solid metal U-lock, which is harder to pick or cut than a flexible cord lock.
-Cost ranges from $15 to more than $80.
+The cost ranges from $15 to more than $80.

 12. Sturdy Shoes

-You probably don’t need special bike shoes for an urban commute, though the calculation may be different if you’re riding off-road trails to and from work each day.
-That said, you shouldn’t be biking to work in dress shoes.
+You probably don’t need special bike shoes for an urban commute, though that may be different if you’re riding off-road trails to and from work each day.
+That said, you shouldn’t be biking to work in dress shoes, either.

-Invest in sturdy, athletic footwear that you don’t mind getting dirty.
+Invest in sturdy, athletic footwear you don’t mind getting dirty.
 Affordable running or cross-training shoes are ideal.
-Shoes cost $20 to more than $100, depending on brand.
+Shoes cost $20 to more than $100, depending on the brand.

 13. Breathable Clothing

 If you work up a sweat on your commute, you may need several changes of clothing in a typical week.
-Cost for a basic athletic outfit runs around $30.
+Costs for a basic athletic outfit run around $30.